Home Compare HO.PA vs TXT

 Thales vs Textron: Which Stock Looks Stronger in 2026?

-Thales holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+The structural profiles are close, with Thales carrying a narrow edge on valuation.
 Textron still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Textron, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Thales, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (HO.PA: STOXX 600, TXT: Russell 1000).
+Peer scores are normalised within each company's primary universe (HO.PA: STOXX 600, TXT: S&P 500).

 INDUSTRY COMPARISON